aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 Mustache tags are now supported in the [MailMerge.GetRegionsHierarchy](https://reference.aspose.com/words/python-net/aspose.words.mailmerging/mailmerge/get_regions_hierarchy/) and [MailMerge.GetFieldNamesForRegion](https://reference.aspose.com/words/python-net/aspose.words.mailmerging/mailmerge/get_field_names_for_region/) methods.

+#### Specifying the Size of Rendered Images <sup>23.8</sup>

+A new public property [image_size](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/image_size/) for specifying the size of rendered images in pixel has been introduced.

+#### Preserve Whitespaces for JSON String Values – LINQ <sup>23.8</sup>

+An option has been added to the LINQ Reporting Engine to preserve whitespaces for JSON string values.

 ### LowCode <sup>23.6</sup>

 New LowCode methods intended to merge different types of documents into a single output document have been added.